 Qutub Shahi tombs along with Golconda fort are the epitome of the architectural heritage of Deccan and Hyderabad.
 Though it is known as a complex with tombs of the seven Qutub Shahi kings, the complex has many more tombs from the royal family.
 Making it a family burial place.
-Located just outside the Golconda fort, the tombs can be seen from the top of the fort.
+Located just outside the Golconda Fort, the tombs can be seen from the top of the fort.

 Qutub Shahi Tombs, Hyderabad

-Actual grave lies underground below the ornate grave in the main hall.
+The actual grave lies underground below the ornate grave in the main hall.
 The internal ceiling of the dome is painted with the motifs of the time.
 Sometimes a small open window brings in the light.
 And lightens up the usually dark tomb insides and makes you see some truths of life and death.

 Baoli or Stepwell

-Last month when I was there, it was the beginning of the flowering of Gulmohar and the complex was dotted with bright orange trees providing a perfect background or foreground for the grey-brown structures.
+Last month when I was there, it was the beginning of the flowering of Gulmohar, and the complex was dotted with bright orange trees providing a perfect background or foreground for the grey-brown structures.

-Today this complex is being pitched for the status of world heritage site.
+Today this complex is being pitched for the status of a world heritage site.
 I think that would require a lot more work in terms of maintenance and documentation of its heritage value.
 It really needs world-class maintenance.
 I could see that some restoration work has been done, but some more may be required.
-The step well is in bad condition.
+The stepwell is in bad condition.
 Not only the structure looks crumbling but also the filth makes it very unattractive.
 The bath looks interesting but there is no explanation.
 There were no guides or brochures available for the visitor to know about the place.
 Only a board at the entrance provides the sketches of the structures.

-What I liked about Qutub Shahi tomb complex is that it is a living place, though meant for the dead.
+What I liked about the complex is that it is a living place, though meant for the dead.
 There were large family and friends groups who were here for a picnic.
 People were sitting on the floor on a sheet they brought with them under a tree or in a corridor.
 Children were playing on the ground and in the corridors.
 The complex has limited facilities for food and water.
 But that did not bother these families, as they were carrying their own food.
 I felt as if they were here to breathe the fresh air, out of their claustrophobic surroundings.
-Heritage makes more sense to me when it is living heritage for the people whom it really belongs to rather than when it is isolated for the tourists.
+Heritage makes more sense to me when it is living heritage for the people to whom it really belongs rather than when it is isolated for the tourists.

 If you live in Hyderabad and have yet not seen the tombs, please visit them.
-They are right in the city, cannot be too far from wherever you live.
+They are right in the city, and cannot be too far from wherever you live.